-To better understand the health of Calgary’s wetlands, Miistakis Institute, Enbridge, Parks Foundation Calgary, Alberta Conservation Association and the Calgary Zoo have developed “Call of the Wetland”, a citizen science program that enables the public to monitor amphibians as an important indicator of wetland health.
-There are 6 amphibian species in the surrounding rural landscape; three are listed as species at risk.
-Currently very little is known about amphibians in the City of Calgary.
+To better understand the health of Calgary’s wetlands, Miistakis Institute, Enbridge, Parks Foundation Calgary, Alberta Conservation Association and the Calgary Zoo developed “Call of the Wetland”, a citizen science program that enabled the public to monitor amphibians as an important indicator of wetland health.
+There were 6 amphibian species that have historically been found in Calgary, however, prior to Call of the Wetland, it was unknown which still persist in our urban environment.

-Call of the Wetland aims to engage Calgarians in understanding the health of wetlands through monitoring of amphibians and enabling a connection to nature in the City.
-The long term outcome of Call of the Wetland is to better understand the health of wetlands within the City of Calgary and to build a community of knowledgeable citizens to champion wetland protection and restoration.
+Call of the Wetland engaged Calgarians in understanding the health of wetlands through monitoring of amphibians and enabling a connection to nature in the City.
+The long term outcome of Call of the Wetland is to build off of the knowledge gained on amphibian presence to understand the health of wetlands within the City of Calgary, as well as to continue to foster a community of knowledgeable citizens to champion wetland protection and restoration.

 Wetlands represent natural infrastructure that plays a significant role in contributing to the rain cycle, filter sediments and pollutants, and lessening the impacts of floods and drought.
 Despite their value, wetlands continue to be degraded and disappear due to habitat loss, fragmentation, pollution and climate change.
 In Calgary, 90% of pre-settlement wetlands have been lost.
 Wetland losses significantly impact biodiversity and ecosystem services important to human well-being.
 Action is needed by all stakeholders to maintain and restore wetlands in and around the City of Calgary.